PASTAplus/PASTA/documentation/doc_tree/about.rst

 project and the beginning of the Environmental Data Initiative.
 Informally, we still refer to the software as "PASTA."

-The PASTA data repository software is managed by the `Environmental Data Initiative <https://edirepository.org>`_ (EDI), a National Science Foundation (NSF) funded project through the Division of Biological Infrastructure (DBI) under grants #2223103 and #2223104 at the University of Wisconsin and the University of New Mexico, respectively.
-The principal investigators of EDI are Dr. Corinna Gries and Dr. Mark Servilla.
+The PASTA+ data repository software is managed by the `Environmental Data Initiative <https://edirepository.org>`_ (EDI), a National Science Foundation (NSF) funded project through the Division of Biological Infrastructure (DBI) under grants #2223103 and #2223104 at the University of Wisconsin and the University of New Mexico, respectively.
+The principal investigators of EDI are Dr. Corinna Gries (UW) and Dr. Mark Servilla (UNM).
 EDI has been operating since July 2016 and is a publisher and archivist of science data for the environmental and ecological science communities.
 EDI provides key services and technical expertise to the scientific community that ensure environmental and ecological data are well curated and accessible for discovery and re-use well into the future.
 We assist researchers from field stations, individual laboratories, and